oneapi-src/level-zero-spec/include/core/PROG.md

 This can be determined by checking ::xe_device_properties_t.onDemandPageFaultsSupported.

 In most cases, the driver implicitly handles residency of allocations for device access.
-This can be done by inspecting API parameters, including function arguments.
+This can be done by inspecting API parameters, including kernel arguments.
 However, in cases where the devices does **not** support page-faulting _and_ the driver is incapable of determining whether an allocation will be accessed by the device, such as multiple levels of indirection, there are two methods available:
-1. the application may set the ::XE_FUNCTION_FLAG_FORCE_RESIDENCY flag during program creation to force all device allocations to be resident during execution.
+1. the application may set the ::XE_KERNEL_FLAG_FORCE_RESIDENCY flag during program creation to force all device allocations to be resident during execution.
- + in addition, the application should indicate the type of allocations that will be indirectly accessed using ::xe_function_set_attribute_t
+ + in addition, the application should indicate the type of allocations that will be indirectly accessed using ::xe_kernel_set_attribute_t
  + if the driver is unable to make all allocations resident, then the call to ::xeCommandQueueExecuteCommandLists will return XE_RESULT_ERROR_OUT_OF_DEVICE_MEMORY
 2. explcit ::xeDeviceMakeMemoryResident APIs are included for the application to dynamically change residency as needed.
 (Windows-only)
  + if the application over-commits device memory, then a call to ::xeDeviceMakeMemoryResident will return XE_RESULT_ERROR_OUT_OF_DEVICE_MEMORY